RazortoothRTC/edutech-experiments/classroom-chat-tatsumaki/README.md

 - launch: perl app.psgi
 - from a service, use plackup (TODO: document how)
 - from a browser: http://localhost:5000/class/foo (where foo is any ascii string) to join a classroom

+## History

+- Original version was authored around 2010
+- This was updated on 2024 to make it released under open source